Phantom of the Opera

 Phantom of the Opera is based on a classic French thriller about a terrifying and myth bound ghost, who haunts the old French opera house, and falls in love with the young and beautiful actress.

 Did you know this about Phantom of the Opera?

-The Phantom of the Opera is a musical phenonomen with some of the most extravagant setting, costumes and special effects ever used on a stage.
-The play had its world premiere in London October 9, 1986, and ever since it has played over 5000 shows in the same theater in London.
-Around the world The Phantom of the Opera has been shown in over 90 cities and won over 50 theater awards!
+The Phantom of the Opera is a musical phenomenon with some of the most extravagant settings, costumes and special effects ever used on a stage.
+The play had its world premiere in London October 9, 1986, and ever since it has played over 11,000 shows at Her Majesty's Theatre in London.
+Around the world, the Phantom of the Opera has been shown in over 90 cities and won over 50 theater awards!

 Other classic musicals playing in London:

-- Shortly after your booking is complete, you will receive an e-ticket by email.
-Please print out your ticket and bring it with you to the theater.
+Shortly after your booking is complete, you will receive an e-ticket by email.
+Just print out your ticket and bring it with you to the theater.

-- The show lasts approx. 2 hours and 30 minutes incl. intermission.
+The Phantom of the Opera lasts approx. 2 hours and 30 minutes incl. intermission.

 - Please note: The sides of the Grand Circle are side view restricted.
 The rear of the Stalls and Royal Circle are restricted by the overhang.